North Carolina Boat Registration Cost, Renewal & NCWRC Title Steps (2026)

 Do I need a title for my boat in North Carolina?

 Yes, titles are required for vessels 14 feet or longer, personal watercraft, and any vessel with a recorded lien.
-The title fee is $30.
+NCWRC lists title-related transaction totals on the VL-1 form, including a $36 add-title transaction for an already registered vessel.

 What is the late fee for boat registration in North Carolina?